Human Anatomy and Physiology II, Hybrid

 Your percent completion may be found on the “Reports” tab, then “Current Learning Status” from each chapter assignment.
 Again, you will have the full amount of points with 100% completion of each chapter.
 Please note, that these modules are time-consuming and should not be done at the last minute!
 As you do the LearnSmart modules, you determine their difficulty level as well as answer the questions so that the system may measure and follow your progress.
 You may do the LearnSmart flash cards more, even if you have 100% completion, as this completion percent will not change.
 For more details, read the FAQs below.

 You must attend traditional on-campus laboratories each week.
 Lab Exams: Although labs vary depending on the instructor, most have 3 lab exams, taken in your lab room, each worth 50 points.
 (Lab exams will consist of short answer and identification questions.)
-Laboratory grades count for 150 points towards your total points.
+There is also a review sheet assignment which is explained in your Laboratory Objectives.
+The two review exercises are due during the lab period when we do respiratory physiology.
+10 points are possible for complete and accurate answers of each review exercise for a total of 20 points.
+Laboratory grades count for 170 points towards your total points.